 Travelling to certain regions abroad will result in temporary or permanent ineligibility to donate blood.
-This restriction is based on four criteria:
+This restriction is based on the following criteria:

 If you were born outside of Canada or your mother or maternal grandmother was born outside of Canada, or if you have travelled or resided in Latin America, including Mexico, for 30 or more consecutive days, the blood you donate will be tested to determine whether you are a carrier of Chagas disease.